|

 electric charge =

-–1, NOT in nucleus but exist in electronic energy levels around the nucleus
+- Electrons are NOT in the nucleus but exist in electronic energy levels around the nucleus

 (a sort of orbit, often described as a shell, see later).